BHUVANESWARI-2005/VehicleDetection-Segmentation/README.md

 ## Implementation Process
 1. **Data Preparation**: Load and preprocess the dataset containing vehicle images.
 2. **Model Development**:
-   - Utilize a deep learning architecture (e.g., ResNet, U-Net, or Mask R-CNN) for detection and segmentation.
+   - Utilize a deep learning architecture ( ResNet/ Mask R-CNN) for detection and segmentation.
    - Train the model on the dataset with appropriate loss functions and optimizers.
 3. **Evaluation**:
    - Validate the model's performance using metrics such as mAP (Mean Average Precision) and IoU (Intersection over Union).